- A Brief Cooper Black Font History

 Choose Your Favourite Cooper Black Alternative

-In this article, we have dipped into the history and characteristics of the Cooper Black typeface and gone through a list of fonts like Cooper Black.
+In this article, we have dipped into the history and characteristics of the Cooper Black typeface, gone through a list of fonts like Cooper Black, and shared how to pair fonts successfully.
 Looking for even more font inspiration?
-Check out Envato Elements or GraphicRiver to download your favorite.
+Check out Envato Elements or GraphicRiver to download your favourites.

 And if you want similar fonts to Cooper Black or other font substitutes, you can find some great sources of inspiration at Envato Tuts+.

-- Pop60s Graphic Design: Pop Art to Psychedelic DesignNona Blackman
+- 60s Graphic Design: Pop Art to Psychedelic DesignNona Blackman25 Nov 2021

-- Fonts44 Best Vintage Script Fonts (Retro Calligraphy and Cursive Styles to Download)Nona Blackman
+- 44 Best Vintage Script Fonts (Retro Calligraphy and Cursive Styles to Download)Nona Blackman05 Jun 2022